flyconnectome/tools/README.md

 On the R side the algorithm is implemented in [`nat.nblast`](https://natverse.github.io/nat.nblast/) and in Python it is part of `navis` (see this [tutorial](https://navis.readthedocs.io/en/latest/source/tutorials/nblast.html)).

 ### Transforms
-Neuronanatomical databases (like e.g. VirtualFlyBrain) typically register neurons to a template space which facilitates e.g. co-visualization of neurons from different datasets.
-If you want to transform spatial data between template brains, e.g. from FAFB ("FAFB14") to hemibrain ("JRCFIB2018F"), you should look for [`nat.flybrains`](https://natverse.github.io/nat.flybrains/) & [`nat.jrcbrains`](https://github.com/natverse/nat.jrcbrains) in R and [`navis-flybrains`](https://github.com/schlegelp/navis-flybrains) in Python.
+Neuroanatomical databases (like e.g. VirtualFlyBrain) typically register neurons to a template space which facilitates e.g. co-visualization of neurons from different datasets.
+If you want to transform spatial data between template brains, e.g. from FAFB ("FAFB14") to the Janelia hemibrain ("JRCFIB2018F"), you should look for [`nat.flybrains`](https://natverse.github.io/nat.flybrains/) & [`nat.jrcbrains`](https://github.com/natverse/nat.jrcbrains) in R and [`navis-flybrains`](https://github.com/schlegelp/navis-flybrains) in Python.
 These also allow you to define custom transforms e.g. via landmarks.